Skip to product information

 📋 Plant Specifications

-• 🧡 Calendula 'Indian Prince': The Fire Mix.
-The deep orange and mahogany of the Calendula flowers look incredible against the purple haze of the fennel foliage.
+• 🧡 Calendula 'Touch of Red': The Fire Mix.
+A high-contrast, professional-looking combination.
+The burnished orange and mahogany of the Calendula vibrate against the dark purple fennel haze.
+Both are edible and attract beneficial hoverflies, creating a productive and beautiful landscape.

-• 🌸 Cosmos 'Sensation Mix': The Pink Haze.
-The airy, ferny foliage of Cosmos echoes the texture of the fennel, while the pink and white flowers provide a soft, romantic contrast to the dark stems.
+• 🌸 Cosmos 'Sensation Mixed': The Pink Haze.
+The airy, feathery foliage of Cosmos echoes the delicate texture of the fennel fronds.
+Together, they create a romantic "see-through" effect in the border, adding depth, movement, and a continuous supply of flowers and foliage for cutting.

 📅 Sowing & Flowering Calendar